HenriquesLab/DL4MicEverywhere/docs/USER_GUIDE.md

 ## 2. Docker images

 DL4MicEverywhere will either pull a container image from Dockerhub or build one for you if there isn't one suitable for your operating system and configuration.
-The interface may ask you
+The interface may ask you:

 1. if there is already an image on your machine, would you like to rebuild and replace it?
 2. if there is no image on your machine but there is one on the Docker hub, would you like to build it?